Bartozzz/potential-duplicates-bot/README.md

 A simple bot searching for possible duplicates using [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
 The Levenshtein distance between two words is the minimum number of single-character edits required to change one word into the other.
 A single-character edit can be an _insertion_, _deletion_ or _substitution_.

 >**Disclaimer**: This project is created as a simple, demonstrating application for GSoC recruitment.
-This is probably not the best implementation available, although the code is tested and production-ready.
+This is probably not the best implementation available.

 **Some ideas for improvement:**
 - _synonyms detection_ (e.g. `terminal`/`console`/`cli`);